LukeSmithxyz/based.cooking/medieval-beef-soup.md

 ## Contributions

--LogSuperMulti - Adapted from this video: https://www.youtube.com/watch?v=T_5qGhC8Upc
+-LogSuperMulti - Adapted from a recipe from Anonimo Toscano's Manuscript.

 ;tags: beef soup roast